-- (1) The amounts shown in this column represent an estimate of the present value of the cost to BNSF of providing the benefits, considering the applicable COBRA premiums for medical and dental benefits and premiums for life insurance and long-term disability benefits. - (2) BNSF determined the amount of the excise tax payment by multiplying by 20% the "excess parachute payments" that would arise in connection with the merger.
+(1) The amounts shown in this column represent an estimate of the present value of the cost to BNSF of providing the benefits, considering the applicable COBRA premiums for medical and dental benefits and premiums for life insurance and long-term disability benefits.
+Medical and dental costs are based on the medical plan option with the greatest premium, not on actual individual employee plan elections.

+- (2) BNSF determined the amount of the excise tax payment by multiplying by 20% the "excess parachute payments" that would arise in connection with the merger.
 The excess parachute payments were determined in accordance with the provisions of Section 280G of the Code.
-BNSF utilized the following key assumptions to determine the executive officers' tax gross-up payments: - a statutory federal income tax rate of 35% and a Medicare tax rate of 1.45%;

-- each executive officer's Section 280G "base amount" was determined based on average W-2 compensation for the period from 2005 through 2009 (or the period of the executive's employment with BNSF, if shorter); and - the interest rate assumption was 120% of the applicable Federal rate as of [●].
+BNSF utilized the following key assumptions to determine the executive officers' tax gross-up payments: - a statutory federal income tax rate of 35% and a Medicare tax rate of 1.45%; - each executive officer's Section 280G "base amount" was determined based on average W-2 compensation for the period from 2005 through 2009 (or the period of the executive's employment with BNSF, if shorter); and - the interest rate assumption was 120% of the applicable Federal rate as of December 2009.